Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 </div>

 **Answer**
 **a**.
 If the agent is in state 1 it should do action **b** to reach the terminal state (state 3) with reward 0.
 If the agent is in state 2, it might prefer to do action $a$ in order to reach state $1$ and then action $b$ from state 1 to reach the terminal state.
-Indeed, if the agent do action $b$ in state 2, he has 0.1 chance to end in state 0 and 0.9 chance to stay in state 2 with reward -2, while, if he is in state 1 and fails to go to stay 0 it will cost the agent -1 at each attempt.
-So there is a trade-off to compute!
+Indeed, if the agent do action $b$ in state 2, he has 0.1 chance to end in state 0 and 0.9 chance to stay in state 2 with reward -2, while, if he is in state 1 and fails to go to state 0 it will cost the agent -1 at each attempt.
+So there is a trade-off to compute.

 **b**.
-We apply policy to find out what is the best policy in each state.
+We apply policy iteration to find out what is the best policy in each state.
 **Initialization**:
 + $U = (u_1, u_2, u_3) = (-1, -2, 0)$
 + $p = (b, b)$ (initialize policy to b and b for each state 1 and 2)